ltelab/disdrodb/CONTRIBUTING.rst

 Hi!
 Thanks for taking the time to contribute to DISDRODB.

-You can contribute in many ways :
+You can contribute in many ways:

 - Join the `discussions <https://github.com/ltelab/disdrodb/discussions>`__
 - Report software `issues <#issue-reporting-guidelines>`__